nhuntwalker/flask-book/ch1/installation.rst

 Installing Python, Git, and NodeJS
 ==================================

+**Objectives**

+Ensure there are working installations of

+- Python 3.7+
+- Git
+- NodeJS

 Make sure to have Python 3.7+, Git (I'm running version 2.17.2), and NodeJS (I'm running version 11.0.0, but 10.15.3+ should be fine) installed and running on your machine.
 We'll need other software down the line, but this is enough to get started.
 Whether you have them or not, this section will run through some instructions on how to obtain and install them.